 nothing I can do" kind of way.

-distorted thinking is cleared.
-The person can find pleasure, energy, and hope again.
+or treatment, the distorted thinking is cleared.
+The person can find pleasure, energy,

-But while someone is seriously depressed, suicidal thinking is a real concern.
+and hope again.
+But while someone is seriously depressed, suicidal thinking is a real

 People with a condition called bipolar

 disorder are also more at risk for suicide because their condition can cause them

 to go through times when they are extremely depressed as well as times when they have

 abnormally high or frantic energy (called mania or manic).
 Both of these extreme phases

 of bipolar disorder affect and distort a person's mood, outlook, and judgment.
 For